 Like many of the shrubs which appear in our spring gardens, the may bush originates in China.
-It will flower best in sunny spot in moist, well-drained soil, but it is an adaptable plant and copes well with quite ordinary garden positions.
+It will flower best in sunny spot in moist, well-drained soil, but it is an adaptable plant and copes well with quite ordinary garden positions, and dry times, once established.
 It was traditionally grown with evergreen azaleas in Sydney gardens; I like it as part of a scheme with other pure white flowers of September such Primula malacoides and a big white-flowered Abutilon, along with the pristine emerging foliage of white-striped grass Miscanthus sinensis 'Variegatus'.

 Big branches of may bush cut when in bloom can make a spectacular flower arrangement in a big vase!
 And the flowers cut into tiny florets make an eco-alternative to confetti for weddings, as I discovered in September 2021!